Midland, Michigan: Power

 In 1967, Dow Chemical attained criticality on a 100 kW nuclear research reactor at the Midland facility, primarily as a neutron source and to irradiate samples.
-The reactor continues to operate.
+The reactor continues to operate as of 2023.

-In 1968, Consumers Power began construction of a nuclear power plant in Midland, primarily for Dow Chemical Company.
+In 1968, Consumers Power (now Consumers Energy) began construction of a nuclear power plant in Midland, primarily for Dow Chemical Company.
 The project's budget was $257 million, with completion anticipated in 1972.
 Extreme construction problems caused years of delays and costs soared.
 The Three Mile Island accident in 1979 resulted in a massive change in nuclear regulatory requirements and system redesign.
 When it was revealed that the containment buildings were settling and foundation cracks were discovered, Dow canceled their contract with Consumers Power, and the project was abandoned in 1984.
 The $4.1 billion investment nearly bankrupted Consumers Power.
 However, in 1985, Consumers Power formed a partnership with eight other companies to convert Midland's abandoned nuclear plant into a gas-fired power plant.
 Transformation of the plant began in 1986 and was completed at a cost of $500 million.
 The Midland Cogeneration Venture began producing power in 1991 and that success restored faith in Consumers Power.
 The facility now produces 10% of the power consumption for the lower peninsula of Michigan.